KodiStudios/midi-cpp-example/docs/index.md

 // Use Union structure to easily overlap DWORD onto
 // Midi's 4 bytes.
 union MidiMessage {
-	BYTE bData[4];
+	BYTE dataByte[4];
-	DWORD dwData{ 0 }; // Note: because it's a "union", this also zeros out all 4 bytes in bData array };
+	DWORD dataDWord{ 0 }; // Note: because it's a "union", this also zeros out all 4 bytes in bData array };

 // Plays Midi Note